-My all-time favorite car has to be the old style Volkswagen Beetle.
+My favorite car has to be the old style Volkswagen Beetle.
 What is not to love about these little cars.
 I think my love affair started with this car when my mother took us to see Herbie, The Love Bug at the drive in.
 Watching the antics of Dean Jones and his Beetle started a life long love affair with this iconic car.

-For me it is their simplicity which makes them so special, unlike cars of today where you need a degree in rocket science just to use the radio.
-I have owned several old style Beetles both convertibles and hard tops, each had its own quirkiness but I loved each one.
+For me, it's their simplicity that makes them so special, unlike cars of today where you need a degree in rocket science just to use the radio.
+I have owned several older style Beetles, both convertibles and hardtops.
+Each had its own quirkiness but I loved each one.

-If you are thinking of purchasing a classic Beetle, there are certain things you need to look for to ensure you don't pay for a pile of rust.
-Forearmed is forewarned they say and if you are wanting to find a good car for the right money then it is necessary to know where to look and where you might find the best value for money.
+If you're thinking of purchasing a classic Beetle, there are certain things you need to look for to ensure you don't pay for a pile of rust.
+Forewarned is forearmed they say, and if you're wanting to find a good car for the right money, then it is necessary to know where to look and where you might find the best value for your money.

 There are usual places where rust will start.
 These will be on the runners, bottoms of door seals and along the edge of the hood, but these are just the areas that you can see.
 Find out where to look for rust on your Beetle.

 If you still don't feel confident enough to know what to look for when buying a classic VW, then you should take a reliable mechanic with you.
 If the body is suspect, you will also need to take a VW restorer with you.
 Be prepared to pay for their time.
 If they advise you to walk away from your find, heed their advice.
 In the end, the car would have cost you too much, both in money and mental strain to restore.

 One of the advantages of a Beetle engine is they are basic and straightforward to repair or relatively inexpensive to replace.
 However, this cost would need to be considering before making an offer on the car.

 It is also worth noting here if you're buying the Beetle to resell, the original engine makes the car more valuable.